Grading and Graded Evaluations

 - The second step of the remediation process would occur when the student re-studies material identified by the report as representing a weakness.

-- It is important to understand that remediation does not necessarily include post-remediation assessment.
+- It is important to understand that remediation does not necessarily include post-remediation assessment for a grade change.

 - After each student completes their examination, the course director receives or will calculate the student’s per-analysis score.